BlancheBerneron/GreenPeace.github.io/index.md

 ### Frecuency of Climate Change Quotes
 Graph occurences through time
 Do Climate Change quotes appear in the frequency though time?
 No!
-There is a heterogenouty, how come?
+There is a heterogenouty, either quotes are published hundred of times in differents news papers either they appear few time.
+How come?

 Let's start really brodly by analysing the evolution of climate change quotes in the last 5 years.
 GRAPH Time VS number of quotes
-Major pics are related with political reunion.
+A major pic appears in April 2017, what happend then?

 ### Main Topics of Climate Change